vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 [^12]: This path would look like a line across the square, traversed twice as a there-and- back trip.

 volume is about half that of the cube, so 4r3.
-But where would a л go?
+But where would a π go?
 It's always a multiplier in these situations, so we can harmlessly throw in a pi/3 ~ 1 factor to get a volume r3.
 The point is that forgetting the exact formulas is not fatal: just back up to a more familiar setting and build out from there.
 For cylinders, just combine elements of circular and rectangular geometries to realize that the volume is the area of the circle times the height13 of the cylinder.
-External surface area is twice the areas of the end-caps (each лr2) plus the perimeter of the circle times the height-as if rolling out the skin into a rectangle and calculating its area.
+External surface area is twice the areas of the end-caps (each πr2) plus the perimeter of the circle times the height-as if rolling out the skin into a rectangle and calculating its area.

 [^13]:
 A.4 Fractions 363